 For the final three seasons of NBC's Bonanza, child actor Mitch Vogel brought a fresh face to the Ponderosa as Jamie Hunter Cartwright, an orphan later adopted by Ben Cartwright.

 Vogel appeared in 45 episodes, helping fill the voids left by the series exit of David Canary ("Candy" Canaday) and later on, the death of Dan Blocker (Hoss Cartwright).
 As would happen back then with such actors as The Andy Griffith Show's Jack Dodson, Vogel first appeared on Bonanza in 1968 as a totally different character.

 Born Mitchel L. Vogel on Jan.
-17, 1956 in Alhambra, California, the future star of Western TV shows got his start at 10 years old in stage productions of The Wizard of Oz, Peter Pan and the perfect story for his look, Tom Sawyer.
+17, 1956 in Alhambra, Cal., the future star of western TV shows got his start at 10 years old in stage productions of The Wizard of Oz, Peter Pan and the perfect story for his look, Tom Sawyer.

 Late '60s film roles positioned Vogel to hobnob with the stars: Yours, Mine and Ours (starring Lucille Ball and Henry Fonda) and The Reivers (with the film's other Golden Globe nominee, Steve McQueen).